 The winters are long in this area, and the snow can stick around for long periods in the higher elevations.
 July and August give you the best likelihood that snow will not impede your trip and the parts of the park you want to visit.

 Best time for camping

-The best time for camping in Olympic National Park is during the primary summer months of May through October.
+The best time for camping in Olympic National Park is from May through October.